 4) How would you go about finding a doctor who is educated about foreskin maintenance?

-2) I would re-familiarize myself with the following information and print/give what you find important to your doctor for review.
+2) Re-familiarize yourself with the information cataloged on the Intact Care Page and print/give what you find important to your doctor for review.
 When there are experts in the field of pediatrics and human sexuality publishing on the perils of forced retraction all the time, there is NO REASON for a physician to remain ignorant on the proper care and protection of an intact boy.

 In the end, the best pediatric word of advice for baby boys:

 Wipe like a finger: outside only, base to tip.

 One of my colleagues tells his patients the only tool they need to care for their intact son(s) is a ruler - to slap the hand of anyone who comes near.
 In a case like this, that would include the doctor.

 3) If you are brave enough to engage in dialog on this topic with the doctor, I would ask questions - find out why s/he believes this is necessary, site other pediatric professionals who are publishing (articles such as those above) in this area, and maybe (hopefully) s/he will think twice about what s/he is doing and change the method of practice used so other boys are not harmed.
 The vast majority of problems with babies and men's penises occur because someone forcibly retracted or 'messed with' their prepuce when they were infants.
 This really needs to stop.
 We need to educate parents so that they can protect their sons even in cases such as this when medical professionals have not been educated on this subject.
 It is likely that this doctor is not a 'bad guy' but rather, that he never sought out the information and is still acting out 'old school' ways of doing things...from before we understood what we do now about the functions of the foreskin and the important purposes of the prepuce organ in the U.S. (common knowledge that many in intact nations take for granted).